Sehong-Oh/SI507/README.md

 ## File list
 ### Main python file
-- final_project.py
+- final_project.py (It has to be with function.py)
-- You can run this file with local data files.
+- You can run this file with local data files and a function file.
 In this project, I divided caching files because gathering Twitter data needs much time.
 So, I recommend that you download my local data files first and run this code to test.
 All local files below are needed.
 - Polygon API key is needed to run the code.
 This code has a part getting data from the Web directly.

 ### Data gathering files
-- Twitter.py
+- snscrape.py (For Twitter)
-- stock_api.py
+- stock_api.py (For stock market information)
-- twitter_api.py
+- twitter_api.py (For Twitter, this is optional)

 ### Local data files
 - Tweets_tesla_from_live.csv